pro-cms/voyager/docs/plugins/settings.md

 {% endhint %}

 {% hint style="warning" %}
-Whenever a setting with a group and key already exists, your provided setting will be ignored!
+Whenever a setting with a matching group and key already exists, your provided setting will be ignored!
 {% endhint %}